swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-12-serve-the-model-locally-with-bentoml.md

 You did fix some of the previous issues:

-- [x] Model can be easily used outside of the experiment context.
+- [x] Model can be easily used outside of the experiment context

 You could serve this model from anywhere.
 Additional services could submit predictions to your model.
 The usage of FastAPI creates endpoints that are